mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 Scenario:

-- Similar of 1A but using NLB LB type
+- Similar to 1A but using NLB LB type
-- Similar 5A but VPC have subnets on zone A (where OP rack is attached)
+- Similar 5A but VPC has subnets on zone A (where OP rack is attached)

-Resuts: Failed (unable to connect to the backend app)
+Results: Failed (unable to connect to the backend app)

 Steps: